jiverson/jwt-auth-demo/README.md

 #### TODO
 * add in joi celebrate
-* add in proper claims for jwt token information
+* add in proper claims for jwt token information?
 * use sqllite